mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 You cause a creature or an object that you touch to grow larger for the duration.
 Choose either a creature or an object that is neither worn nor carried.
-If the target is unwilling, it can make a Constitution saving throw.
+If the target is unwilling, it can make a Constitution Saving Throw.
 On a success, the spell has no effect.

 If the target is a creature, everything it is wearing and carrying changes size with it.